michaelbjames/copilot-study/README.md

   to communicate securely with the party whose public key was used in this step.
 - `encrypt`: This method takes a message as a bytestring and encrypts it.
   It returns a ciphertext as a bytestring.
-- `decrypt`: This function takes a ciphertext as a bytestring and returns a message as a bytestring.
+- `decrypt`: This method takes a ciphertext as a bytestring and returns a message as a bytestring.

 ## Running the application